johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< /figure >}}

-Like I said, 3&times; scaling will give us the authentic 1084s image size on a typical 24" 1920&times;1080 LCD monitor.
+As I said, 3&times; scaling will give us the authentic 1084s image size on a typical 24" 1920&times;1080 LCD monitor.
 The rest of the article assumes this display type, so keep that in mind (you'll need to adjust a few things for 4k screens---this is an exercise for the reader).
-[This handy calculator](https://docs.google.com/spreadsheets/d/1iH8YOhiGvKJ7kZogvKv_aDxkX4688T_VXRFAA2exmJs/edit?usp=sharing) will help you if you want to adopt my settings to other display size and resolution combinations.
+[This handy calculator](https://docs.google.com/spreadsheets/d/1iH8YOhiGvKJ7kZogvKv_aDxkX4688T_VXRFAA2exmJs/edit?usp=sharing) will help you if you want to adapt my settings to other display size and resolution combinations.

 Sometimes we can deviate from 3&times; scaling with good results.
 For example,